 In the past, Disney has tested a bus between the two water parks for water park hoppers (both are included on a single ticket).
 This service does not appear to be offered anymore, but it’s always worth checking with guest services.
 Disney could surely re-introduce the route on a moment’s notice.

 Typhoon Lagoon has seven water slide rides, one kiddie slide, one child play area, a lazy river, a wave pool, and a small explorable trail.

 In this section, we provide our reviews and (for some rides) ranking of the rides.
 In the following section, we have an itinerary / touring plan that tells you the order to get through them.
 For each ride, we also provide the type, height requirements, and other requirements.

-We’re going to start with the main seven water slides at Typhoon Lagoon.
+We’re going to start with the main seven water slides.
 These are the only attractions we rank—not because they’re better than the remaining attractions, but because it’s silly to compare a water slide to a lazy river or wave pool.
 Then we cover the other three main attractions, followed by the two kiddie attractions.

 Unranked Ride - Miss Adventure Falls

 Miss Adventure Falls is the newest ride at Typhoon Lagoon (opened 2017) and widely considered the best ride.
 It’s a family raft ride through the artifact collection of Captain Mary Oceaneer (S.E.A. member).

 Only problem—following a December 2018 guest injury, it was closed indefinitely.
 Hopefully Disney is able to come up with a solution during the park’s 2019 refurbishment.
 We haven’t had a chance to ride it, which is why we can’t rank it.
 Based on everything we know about it, it’s safe to say it would rank #1.

 1. Crush ’n’ Gusher